HBRS-SDP/component-monitoring/README.md

 }

 ```
-In this example of such a `START` **request**, the fault tolerant component with the *id* `rgbd_camera` is requesting to `activate` the monitor with *id* `pointcloud_monitor`.
-If such a monitor has been configured in the monitoring configuration, the manager will attempt to create an instance of the respective monitor implementation and start the process.
-On instanstiation, every monitor creates a unique *event topic*, where it will publish its *event messages* reporting the *health status* of the monitored component.
-This event topic is returned on startup to the monitor manager, which collects it and communicates it to the faul tolerant component requesting the monitoring via a `SUCESS` **response**.
+In this example of such a `START` **request**, the fault tolerant component with the *id* `rgbd_camera` is requesting to
+`activate` the monitor with *id* `pointcloud_monitor`.
+If such a monitor has been configured in the monitoring configuration,
+the manager will attempt to create an instance of the respective monitor implementation and start the process.
+On instantiation, every monitor creates a unique *event topic*, where it will publish its *event messages* reporting the
+*health status* of the monitored component.
+This event topic is returned on startup to the monitor manager, which collects
+it and communicates it to the faul tolerant component requesting the monitoring via a `SUCESS` **response**.
 ```json
 {
     "from": "monitor_manager",